Hurricane Sally Threatens Deadly Flooding In Southern US - UrduPoint

 "Historic flooding is possible from Sally with extreme life-threatening flash flooding likely through Wednesday," the Miami-based center warned.

-At 1200 GMT, Sally was located 105 miles (170 kilometers) southeast of Biloxi, Mississippi, and heading in a northwesterly direction at two mile per hour.
+At 1500 GMT, Sally was 110 miles southeast of mobile, Alabama, and heading in a northwesterly direction at two miles per hour.

 It was expected to make landfall late Tuesday or early Wednesday.

-Sally is one of five tropical cyclones currently active in the Atlantic Ocean -- a phenomenon only recorded once before, in September 1971, according to meteorologists.
+Sally is one of five tropical cyclones in the Atlantic Ocean -- a phenomenon only recorded once before, in September 1971, according to meteorologists.

-The others are Hurricane Paulette, tropical storms Teddy and Vicky and tropical depression Rene.
+Alabama governor Kay Ivey warned state residents that even though the storm had weakened, "Hurricane Sally is not to be taken for granted.

+"We are looking at record flooding, perhaps breaking historic levels.
+And with rising water comes a greater risk for loss of property and life," she told a press conference.

+"I urge you in the strongest way possible to evacuate if conditions permit and seek shelter elsewhere as possible today."
+National Weather Service meteorologist John De Block said that Sally could bring upwards of eight to 10 inches (20 to 25 centimeters) of rainfall.

+Ivey had declared a state of emergency Monday ahead of Sally's arrival.

-US President Donald Trump, speaking on "Fox & Friends," compared Sally to Hurricane Laura, which battered Texas and Louisiana, as well as the Caribbean, just a few weeks ago.
+President Donald Trump, speaking earlier on "Fox & Friends," compared Sally to Hurricane Laura, which battered Texas and Louisiana, as well as the Caribbean, just a few weeks ago.

-"This one is smaller but it's a little bit more direct, but we have it under control," he said.
-"We have it under watch very strongly."
-Earlier, he tweeted that "My team and I are closely monitoring extremely dangerous Hurricane Sally.

 Governor John Bel Edwards of Louisiana, which is still recovering after Hurricane Laura made landfall in the state as a Category 4 storm, told residents Monday to be prepared.